What is a parathyroid surgery?

 Parathyroid surgery, or a parathyroidectomy, is a procedure during which the doctor removes part or all of your parathyroid glands.

-The parathyroid glands help control calcium and phosphorous blood levels.
+The parathyroid glands help regulate calcium and phosphorous blood levels.
 When they stop working properly, parathyroid surgery removes the abnormal glands producing harmful high-calcium blood levels.

 When is it used?